 What you'll get....

-Entrants will get to run a beautiful course supported by amazing volunteers in addition to a finisher's item of some sort, post-race food and drink, and a post-race massage from Dale Cooper.
-50 Mile entrants who register before June 15th will get a custom singlet (we've done zips, half zips, long sleeves and short sleeves over the years...trying to mix it up and fill your closet!).
-Those 50 milers in the hunt for a national title will take a shot at a race purse and selections for the US team.
+Entrants will get to run a beautiful course supported by amazing volunteers in addition to a finisher's item of some sort, post-race food and drink, and a post-race massage (first come first serve).
+50 Mile entrants who register before April 21st will get a custom piece of apparel or accessory (we've done zips, half zips, long sleeves and short sleeves, hoodies, and singlets over the years...trying to mix it up and fill your closet!).
+Those 50 milers in the hunt for a national title will take a shot at a race purse and selections for the US team if we're selected as an automatic qualifier.
 Prizes from various sponsors (in the form of logo cards) will be scattered throughout the course in lieu of traditional age group / podium prizes.
 USATF members will be in the running for USATF overall and division medals.
 Most importantly and lasting is the hope that we'll all get to spend a pretty fun and memorable day together on the trails!

-$5 from every paid entry will be donated to the Finger Lakes Land Trust and Finger Lakes Trail Conference.
+Portions of each entry have gone to support the Finger Lakes Land Trust and Finger Lakes Trail Conference.

 We'll again be a cupless event.
-For those who ran in '16 hopefully you still have your UltrAspire collapsible C2 cup.
-If you didn't, or lost in in the interim, and need one, you'll have the option to add one to your entry for $5 (cost).
+If you don't already have one, or lost in in the interim, and need one, you'll have the option to add one to your entry for $5 (cost).
 I realize the cupless format is a pain for some but hopefully you get the benefit.

 Course general description